Easy Steps To Building an Emergency Fund on a Tight Budget

 by Andrea Norris-McKnight

 Creating an emergency fund is one of the smartest financial gifts you can give yourself.
-Start with these easy ways to save up an emergency fund, even on an already tight budget, and get started saving today!
+Take these easy steps and get started saving today.

 How do you create an emergency fund when there’s no money left at the end of the month?